GeorgeLS/Miscellaneous/README.txt

-Various assignments from NKUA semesters.
+# Various assignments from NKUA semesters and some general stuff.